 Beyond Weinstein, entertainment and media companies are taking allegations of sexual harassment and assault extremely seriously.
 Here is a list of the some other media and entertainment figures who have been accused of sexual misbehavior since the Weinstein story first broke on Oct.
 5.

 The president of Amazon Studios was suspended and ultimately resigned after Isa Hackett, executive producer on Amazon’s “The Man in High Castle,” claimed that Price pressured her for sex, made an obscene joke related to the title of Amazon’s “I Love Dick,” and whispered obscenities to her.
-Price’s fiancee also cancelled their wedding due to the allegations less than a month before the planned date.
+Price’s fiancee also canceled their wedding due to the allegations less than a month before the planned date.

 The creator and showrunner of Nickelodeon’s “The Loud House” was fired after a suspension when a dozen women came forward accusing Savino of inappropriate conduct over several years, including unwanted sexual advances as well as threats of retribution after the end of consensual relationships.